The thought that popped into my mind was unexpected.

 Not nurturing in the sense of cosseting, indulging, or over-protecting.
 Rather, David supported and encouraged his team on one hand and pushed us relentlessly toward rigorous goals on the other.

-He had that paradoxical both/and leadership thing nailed.
-He excelled in giving people the space to grow, experiment with new processes, gain new skills, and build capacity.
-He demanded results but also gain us room to fail and learn.
+David was a master at paradoxical leadership.
+He excelled at giving people the space to grow, experiment with new processes, gain new skills, and build capacity.
+He demanded results but also gave us room to fail and learn.

 The main reason for leading is to help other people win. ~Jim Kouzes and Barry Posner